rapid7/insightconnect-plugins/abnormal_security/help.md

 # Key Features

-* Retrive a list of threats from Abnormal Threat Log
+* Retrieve a list of threats from Abnormal Threat Log
 * Get details about existing threats

 # Requirements